 Celery’s Phytochemicals and its effect on Cancer

 Celery is also claimed to have anti-cancer properties due to the presence of phytochemicals.
-Phytochemicals are compounds found in plants which developed to help them survive and outlast predators, pathogens, and predators.
+Phytochemicals are compounds found in plants which developed to help them survive and outlast predators and pathogens.
 It is important to add that more research is needed to substantiate this claim.
-The research conducted on this topic has been on mice, so it is yet to see if there will be similar results in human trials.
+The research conducted on this topic has been on mice, human trials are needed to substantiate claims for treatment of humans.

 Phytochemicals found in foods in our diets have had a long history with cancer treatment as they’re safe, non-toxic, and easy to come by.
 Studies have shown that those with high consumption of fruit and vegetables have a lower risk of cancer.
 Not only do phytochemicals reduce the risk of cancer, but can also be helpful for those going through chemotherapy and radiotherapy.
 The American Cancer Society recommends that people consume 2 and a half cups of fruit and vegetables a day.